tonetag/tonetag/README.md

 This will create a container image with the name `ghcr.io/tonetag/tonetag` and tag of the version of the application.

 A container of the current version is also published at the [GitHub Container Registry](ghcr.io/tonetag/tonetag).

+## Deployment
+Deployment is done in the [tonetag/deployment](https://github.com/tonetag/deployment) repository.
+Please check there for more information!